Who we are: The Only Native Owned Company in Carbon Offsets

 Ernest J. Neptune, National Forestry Specialist

-Ernest was recruited to join Tribal Carbon Partners in March, 2017 and is an enrolled member of the Passamaquoddy Tribe at Indian Township, Maine.
-He currently holds the position of Forest Supervisor for the Passamaquoddy Forestry Department and for the last 5-years, he has been responsible for managing 109,000 acres of tribal forestlands across the state of Maine.
+Ernest was recruited to join Tribal Carbon Partners in March, 2017 and is an enrolled member of the Passamaquoddy Tribe at Pleasant Point, Maine.
+He currently holds the position of Tribal Planner / Economic Development Specialist and former Forest Supervisor for the Passamaquoddy Forestry Department (2012 - 2019).
+During that time, he was responsible for managing 109,000 acres of tribal forestlands across the state of Maine.
 In 2002, Ernest received his Bachelor of Science Degree in Natural Resources, with a concentration of soil and water conservation from the University of Maine at Orono.
 In 2014, with his leadership, Ernest and the Passamaquoddy Forestry Department accomplished one of the largest carbon-offset projects in New England for the Passamaquoddy Tribe.
 The carbon project happened to be the second largest monetary award in Passamaquoddy Tribal history.

 Michael Finley, North West Regional Director